“The job of the artist is always to deepen the mystery.”

 Composer Pierre Boulez said that music is “a labyrinth with no beginning and no end, full of new paths to discover, where mystery remains eternal.”

-Through our commitment to mastery, integration, and transcendence, we attain technical competence while giving voice to our spirit.
-We truly ‘deepen the mystery.’
+Through our commitment to mastery, integration, and transcendence, we attain technical and artistic competence while giving voice to our spirits.

 © 2010 Gerald Klickstein